Randomblock1/caffeinate2/README.md

 # caffeinate2

-Caffeinate but it's written in Rust and it actually works.
+`Caffeinate` but it's written in Rust and has more options.
 Keeps your Mac wide awake.
-Even when its lid is closed.

-## UNDER CONSTRUCTION: NOT COMPLETELY COMPATIBLE WITH CAFFEINATE
+## UNDER CONSTRUCTION: MOST OPTIONS DON'T WORK

 Right now, you can only COMPLETELY prevent system sleep for a certain amount of time, indefinitely, or while a command is running.
 It completely disables sleep, meaning that closing the laptop doesn't do anything.
 I still have to add support for preventing other types of sleep, like display, disk, or idle sleep.
-See `man caffeinate` for the flags I need to be compatible with.

 ## Installation